Blue Ivy Picks Out Clothes for Beyoncé’s Twins, and It’s Beyond Adorable

 Could Beyoncé be walking the red carpet in a Blue Ivy original sometime soon?
-According to a source for Us Weekly, Beyoncé and Jay Z‘s 5-year-old daughter is exercising her fashion skills as a personal stylist to the couple’s newborn twins, Remi and Sir.
+According to a source for Us Weekly, Beyoncé and Jay Z’s 5-year-old daughter is exercising her fashion skills as a personal stylist to the couple’s newborn twins, Rumi and Sir.

 But, of course, these are the Knowles-Carters we’re talking about.
 Blue isn’t dressing her siblings in just any run-of-the-mill baby clothes.
-Per the source, Blue has an affinity high-end designers like Gucci, Lilly Pulitzer, and Dolce & Gabbana, and will make sure her little brother and sister have the same taste.
+Per the source, Blue has an affinity for high-end designers such as Gucci, Lilly Pulitzer, and Dolce & Gabbana, and will make sure her little brother and sister have the same taste.
 “She’s always picking out cute clothes for them,” the source said.

-However, that doesn’t mean that the mom of three is just sitting back as Blue stocks Remi and Sir’s closets.
+However, that doesn’t mean that the mom of three is just sitting back as Blue stocks Rumi and Sir’s closets.
 Given that she has her own activewear line, IVY PARK, the 36-year-old singer clearly has an interest in fashion, which is why she often sends out her assistant to shop for her little ones.
 When her assistant returns, Beyoncé sifts through the purchases to decide which outfits make it into Rumi and Sir’s wardrobes.
 “She would do the shopping and then bring it home,” the source said.
 “Beyoncé loved shopping for them.”

 MORE: Blue Ivy Walked in Beyonce’s $745 Louboutin Heels, and It Was Adorable

-Along with having a final say in her siblings’ outfits, Blue also keeps frequent tabs on her Rumi and Sir—a behavior the source called “great sister instincts.”
+Along with having a final say in her siblings’ outfits, Blue also keeps frequent tabs on Rumi and Sir—a behavior the source called “great sister instincts.”
 According to the source, Blue’s first stop after coming home from school is the twins’ nursery.
 “She’ll run up to see how they’re doing,” the source said.
-“She’s always checking on them and helping take care of them.”
+“She’s always checking on them and helping take care of them.

 MORE: 20 Rumors About Beyonce and Jay Z’s Twins that Made Us Roll Our Eyes